Skip to main content

 Managing your Formulas

-Default - These are Figured's standardised formulas commonly used throughout the industry.
+Default - These are Figured's standard formulas commonly used throughout the industry.
 They are created by Figured for immediate universal use and cannot be changed by users.
 They can be copied to an org or individual file to create a version that can be altered.

 No Status - Formulas listed with no visible status are the Formulas created by someone in your Organisation.

-On the right hand side of every formula line, there is three dots, clicking this will allow you to View, Copy, Edit or Delete a formula, the actions available are dependent on the formula type ie. you will not be able to edit or delete Figured's default formulas.
+On the right hand side of every formula line, there are three dots and clicking this will allow you to View, Copy, Edit or Delete a formula.

-Farm Level
+Farm Level Formula Types

 Default - These are Figured’s standardised formulas commonly used throughout the industry.
 They are created by Figured for immediate universal use and cannot be changed by users.
 They can be copied to an individual file to create a version that can be altered.